 After working for 20 years in Art Direction and Graphic Design, Claudia Issa felt the urge to search for something more challenging.
 Throughout that search, Claudia discovered how to use her hands in a new way, and as she says, how ‘to enter a new three-dimension, the dimension of the object’.
 A ceramicist then was born.

-Claudia Issa: When I started to work on ceramics, I intended having a sculptor’s approach to the matter, instead of a more traditional form/function designer one.
-So, since the very beginning 2 ½ years ago, I wanted the pieces to express something in the first place and not only to serve a practical purpose.
+Claudia Issa: When I started to work on ceramics, I intended to have a sculptor’s approach to the matter, instead of a more traditional form/function designer one.
+So, from the very beginning 2 ½ years ago, I wanted the pieces to express something in the first place and not only to serve a practical purpose.

 Claudia Issa: My view is that the object in my work only succeeds when it transcends the definition of its application and even challenges it.
-So, the natural forms as you call it are not intentionally “natural”.
-I’d say that they are organic, less rationally designed and more subliminal created as I leave my hands thinking instead of my mind.
+So, the natural forms as you call them are not intentionally “natural”.
+I’d say that they are organic, less rationally designed, and more subliminal created as I leave my hands thinking instead of my mind.

 Claudia Issa: My recurrent theme is imperfection.
 Distortions, odd angles, extreme curves, irregularity, disproportionality, etc. The point is that you find a lot of that in nature.
 The inherent beauty of nature lies in its forms which are not perfect by design or architectural definition.
 A piece of carbonized wood, for example, has the form of a plant that was “sculpted” by fire.
 When I incorporate that into my work, I’m not trying to create a décor piece, but a more artistic object that expresses something and at the same time tells a story.
 It’s a vase, but its visual expression is stronger than its use.
 Actually, if you don’t use it as a vase, you got it.
 Great.